|

 Build-Conflicts-Indep fields is a list of comma-separated package

-can end with a trailing comma that will be eliminated when
+end with a trailing comma that will be eliminated when generating

-Specifying alternative packages using a “pipe” is not supported.
+alternative packages using a “pipe” is not supported.
+Each

 specification in parentheses, an architecture specification in